Access to Healthcare

 Popularising Knowledge of Chronic

 Respiratory diseases rank as the third most prevalent chronic condition in China, following cardiovascular diseases and diabetes.
 In recent years, the incidence of respiratory illnesses such as asthma and chronic obstructive pulmonary disease (COPD) has been steadily rising.
 Epidemiological studies show that China has approximately 45.7 million adult asthma patients, 15 million children with asthma, and over 100 million COPD patients.
+We actively respond to the requirements of the "Healthy China 2030" strategy, systematically building an online and offline respiratory disease health education network.
+Through diverse approaches such as new media health live streams, publishing authoritative academic content, supporting cutting-edge clinical research, and organizing professional academic activities, we effectively improve public awareness of chronic diseases such as asthma and COPD, promote early lung function screening for high-risk populations, and take practical action to support the achievement of national respiratory disease prevention and control goals.

 The “Respiratory Experts’ Views” has brought together over 5,000 respiratory specialists, aiming to build a leading national respiratory alliance.
 It serves as a platform to promote disease awareness and contribute to public health education through expert-driven, philanthropic initiatives.